B3Kay/benjaminkarlsson.com/src/posts/how-to-type-faster-100-wpm-in-22-days.md

 ## How I got to 1% fastest typists in 22 days?

 Again, if you want to know how I did it—not just how I recommend you do it—stick with me.
-But if you just want to know the [3 - key takeaways](#-3-key-takeaways) and how to type 100 WPM the fastest, skip ahead to “three main takeaways.”(LINK HERE) If you want to know my exact story of how I achieved 100 WPM in 22 days starting at 41 WPM, then keep on reading.
+But if you just want to know the secret sauce and how to type 100 WPM the fastest, skip ahead to [3 - key takeaways](#-3-key-takeaways).
+But, If you want to know my exact story of how I achieved 100 WPM in 22 days starting at 41 WPM, then keep on reading.

 ### 👟 Week 1 - Just do it
 Let us start from the beginning.
 Honestly, I did not have too much of a plan at first.
 But I tried to create some kind of strategy.
 What did I do?
 Well, I researched the web, social media, looking at YouTube, Reddit, and blogs.
 There weren’t too many answers.
 A lot of people show their typing on fancy keyboards or are total keyboard geeks knowing everything about switches, but nothing actually told me how to become a better typist and go from 40 WPM to 100 WPM in less than 30 days.
 There were no obvious ways.
 The only thing I found was that people were using fancy tools and practicing daily.
 So, I did what I do best: just went for it.